AMBA

 THE DIVING SHIP IN THE MALDIVES

-For more than seventeen years, the 30-meter-long and 10-meter-wide diving safari ship AMBA has been cruising in the Maldives as an extremely reliable, dependable, and comfortable diving safari ship with a unique and incomparable character and an outstanding crew.
-It visits the best central atolls as well as the northern atolls.
-The large and well-maintained diving safari ship accommodates 22 experienced divers.
-The tour management on board is from Germany.
+For more than twenty-two years, the 32-meter-long and 10-meter-wide dive safari ship AMBA has been sailing the Maldives as an extremely reliable, dependable, and comfortable dive safari ship with a unique and incomparable character and an outstanding crew, visiting the best central, southern, and northern atolls.
+The large and well-maintained dive safari ship can accommodate 20 experienced divers.
+The tour guide on board is from Germany.

 Technical information